Mortgage Payment Protection

 You may be already covered

 Many other policies cover similar circumstances; the most common is permanent health insurance which pays out a proportion of your salary if illness prevents work but does not cover unemployment.
-It is usually more expensive, but it pays for longer and can be used in conjunction with unemployment-only MPPI.
-It may also be the case that your work provides you with some form of cover, so ensure you check.
+It is usually more expensive, but it pays out for a longer period of time and can be used in conjunction with unemployment-only MPPI.
+It may also be the case that your work provides you with some form of cover, so check.

 MPPI is not a simple product so unless you understand the finer points back to front seek advice.
 An independent mortgage broker or an IFA may be able to help (which could increase costs) but avoid talking to your bank or lender as they will try and sell you their own, usually expensive, policy.

 I am under 50